Celebrating Saint Patrick's Day is big news these days. Not only in Ireland but around the world.

 ⛰️ No Holy Mountain

-Of course, one of Ireland's most famous places associated with the saint is Croagh Patrick.
-This conical mountain in Mayo has been a holy pilgrimage for centuries.
+This conical mountain in Mayo has been a holy pilgrimage site for centuries.

-Saint Patrick is said to have fasted for 40 days at the summit where a small chapel now sits.
+What did Saint Patrick do on Croagh Patrick?
+He is said to have fasted for 40 days at the summit, where a small chapel now sits.

 Instead of receiving spiritual rewards from a pilgrimage, climbers would still be rewarded with the beautiful views of Clew Bay and its 100s of islands.